Home / Comparisons / Rocket Languages vs Pimsleur

 Replaying the conversation as an actor

-Plus, each company has a few extras around the this main framework of audio lessons and reinforcement drills.
-Pimsleur has vocab bonus packs and pronunciation training with their new Voice Coach software tool, while Rocket has “language & culture lessons,” survival language kits, and a handful of community features like leaderboards and forums.
+Plus, each company has a few extras around this main framework of audio lessons and reinforcement drills.
+Pimsleur has vocab bonus packs and pronunciation training through their AI-powered Voice Coach, while Rocket offers language & culture lessons, survival language kits, and a handful of community features like leaderboards and forums.

-From a high level though, that’s how the two companies compare.
-The key takeaway here is that these two programs are very similar.
-Each company’s lessons take about an hour to complete from start to finish, and place a very strong emphasis on listening and speaking with the audio lessons.
+Each company’s lessons take about an hour to complete from start to finish and place a very strong emphasis on listening and speaking, with audio lessons as the main focus.

 Cost Comparison

-First, Pimsleur does the more typical subscription model, where you pay-as-you-go for their app on a monthly basis.
-They have two options for this.
-First, there’s the Pimsleur Premium Plan, which gets you access to one language.
-That costs $20 per month.
+Pimsleur offers a typical subscription model, where you pay-as-you-go for their app on a monthly basis.
+The Pimsleur Premium Plan, which gets you access to one language, costs about $20 per month.

 Then there’s Pimsleur All Access.
-That gets you access to all 51 of Pimsleur’s languages for $21 per month (i.e. $1 more per month).
-Thus, either way, you’re looking at around $20 per month for Pimsleur.
+That gets you access to all 51 of Pimsleur’s languages for about $21 per month (i.e. $1 more per month).
+Either way, you’re looking at spending around $20 per month for Pimsleur.

 Pimsleur Spanish skills